How to Imagine a Look and Evaluate Video for Colour Grading in DaVinci Resolve

 Mood Boards

-A mood board is a collection of images, fabrics, colours, or even text to help you visualise and work out colour concepts for your project.
+A mood board is a of images, fabrics, colours, or even text to help you visualise and work out colour concepts for your project.
 When you start assembling your images, colours, textures, etc., you’ll have a real idea of what works to your feeling and what doesn’t.

 Then you can refine that in the image evaluation process and get an idea of the colour palette that you might want for your project.
-This might be for just one , or for the film as a whole sometimes.
-This colour palette is often referred to as creating a ‘look’ or a style, and sometimes this look can have a very feel to it, and at other times it can be highly stylised.
+This might be for just one scene, or for the film as a whole sometimes.
+This colour palette is often referred to as creating a ‘look’ or a style, and sometimes this look can have a very natural feel to it, and at other times it can be highly stylised.
 It really depends on your project and what you’re trying to do, and most importantly, the emotions and feelings you’re trying to promote in your film

 Mood Boards Collection